1587 Polish–Lithuanian royal election: Background

-Death of Stefan Batory (12 December 1586) began a third period of interregnum in 15 years.
-The Commonwealth was left without a monarch, since Anna Jagiellon, who was regarded as co-ruler of the country (together with her husband, Stefan Batory), had relinquished her claims to the crown.
-As a result, Poland–Lithuania was again ruled by an interrex, Primate and Archbishop of Gniezno, Stanisław Karnkowski, who organized the election and met with foreign envoys.
+The death of Stefan Batory (12 December 1586) lead to a third interregnum within 15 years.
+The Commonwealth was left without a monarch, since Stefan's widow and co-ruler, Anna Jagiellon, had relinquished her claims to the crown.
+As interrex, Primate and Archbishop of Gniezno, Stanisław Karnkowski, organized the election and met with foreign envoys.

 At that time, the Commonwealth was deeply divided between the powerful magnates and the szlachta (nobility).
-Stefan Batory had been backed by noble families (the Radziwills, the Zamoyskis, the Lubomirskis), while szlachta accused him of tyranny (see also Samuel Zborowski).
+Stefan Batory had been backed by magnate families (the Radziwills, the Zamoyskis, the Lubomirskis), while the szlachta accused him of tyranny (see Samuel Zborowski).
 Furthermore, there were internal divisions between Polish Crown and the Grand Duchy of Lithuania, also between Polish provinces (Lesser Poland, Mazovia, Greater Poland, Red Ruthenia, Royal Prussia).

 The Convocation Sejm began on February 2, 1587, and was immediately marred by arguments between the magnates and the nobility.

 Candidates

-The Convocation Sejm began on February 2, 1587, and was immediately marred by arguments between supporters of four camps: Habsburg, Swedish (or Jagiellon), Muscovy and those who backed a Piast, or a native citizen of the Commonwealth.
+The Convocation Sejm began on February 2, 1587, and was immediately marred by arguments between supporters of four camps: Habsburg, Swedish/Jagiellon, Muscovy and those who backed a Piast, or a native citizen of the Commonwealth.

 The Habsburg candidate was supported by the Zborowski family, Voivode of Poznań Stanislaw Gorka, Bishop of Vilnius Jerzy Radziwiłł, and Sejm Marshal Stanislaw Sedziwoj Czarnkowski.
 All received large sums of money from Emperor Rudolf II and also by King Philip II of Spain, but an ultra-Catholic, Habsburg candidate was regarded as a threat to religious tolerance, guaranteed by Warsaw Confederation.
-Another possible candidate, Tsar Feodor I of Russia was supported by the Lithuanians, who hoped that his election would end never-ending wars between Muscovy and Grand Duchy of Lithuania.
+Another possible candidate, Tsar Feodor I of Russia was supported by the Lithuanians, who hoped that his election would end the never-ending wars between Muscovy and Lithuania.
 A Piast candidate was liked by the Poles, but opposed by the Lithuanians.
 Swedish/Jagiellon candidate, Duke Sigismund, son of Katarzyna Jagiellonka and Swedish King John III, was backed by Anna Jagiellon and one of the most powerful magnates of the Commonwealth, Jan Zamoyski.
-A Swedish king would guarantee freedom of Baltic Sea shipping, a Polish - Swedish alliance, aimed at Muscovy, and annexation of Estonia by Poland–Lithuania.
+A Swedish king would guarantee freedom of Baltic Sea shipping, a Polish-Swedish alliance, aimed against Muscovy, and the annexation of Estonia by Poland–Lithuania.

 The election

 Maximilian III, Archduke of Austria, painting by Hans Henseiller.

 Election Sejm was summoned to Wola on June 30, 1587.
-Polish and Lithuanian magnates came there with their own armed units, and electors were divided into two camps: pro-convocation (or pro-Habsburg), with the Zborowski brothers as their leaders, and anti-convocation, headed by Jan Zamoyski.
+Polish and Lithuanian magnates came there with their own armed units, and electors were divided into two camps: pro-convocation (pro-Habsburg), with the Zborowski brothers as their leaders, and anti-convocation, headed by Jan Zamoyski.